putztzu/docker-cheat-sheet/README.md

 * [`docker top`](http://docs.docker.io/reference/commandline/cli/#top) shows running processes in container.
 * [`docker diff`](http://docs.docker.io/reference/commandline/cli/#diff) shows changed files in the container's FS.

-`docker ps -a` lists all containers, both  running and stopped.

 ### Import / Export
-(Update - this section will be modified to describe the ADD dockerfile command) There doesn't seem to be a way to use docker directly to import files into a container's filesystem.
-The closest thing is to mount a host file or directory as a data volume and copy it from inside the container.
+(Update - this section will be modified to describe the ADD dockerfile command)

 * [`docker cp`](http://docs.docker.io/reference/commandline/cli/#cp) copies files or folders out of a container's filesystem.
 * [`docker export`](http://docs.docker.io/reference/commandline/cli/#export) turns container filesystem into tarball.

 ### Entering a Docker Container

 The most recommended way to enter a docker container while it's running is to use [nsenter](http://jpetazzo.github.io/2014/03/23/lxc-attach-nsinit-nsenter-docker-0-9/).
 Using an `sshd` daemon is the official documentation but [considered evil](http://jpetazzo.github.io/2014/06/23/docker-ssh-considered-evil/).
-Note that sshd requires installing configuring sshd, exposing a network stack and remoting in using TCP/IP sockets.
+Note that sshd requires installing and configuring sshd, exposing a network stack and remoting in using TCP/IP sockets.
 Aside from the complexity setting that all up, it's also not always possible.
-Nsenter using unix sockets minimizing dependencies and complexity, so in theory should be faster and easier.
+Nsenter using unix sockets minimizing dependencies and complexity, so in theory should be less complex and more universally possible.

 * I recommend following my [wiki article](http://en.opensuse.org/User:Tsu2/docker-enter) as simplest but you can also follow others who have written about nsenter
 * [Installing nsenter using docker](https://github.com/jpetazzo/nsenter)